ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 You can do it per SiteAccess or SiteAccess group by using [SiteAccess-aware configuration](siteaccess_aware_configuration.md).

-## Content Type names
+## Content type names

-You can change names of default Content Types by assigning what Content Types should be used to describe `Company` and `Member` in the Back Office.
+You can change names of default content types by assigning what content types should be used to describe `Company` and `Member` in the Back Office.
-Proceed only if you already have a `Company` Content Type in your system, and you don't want to change its identifier.
+Proceed only if you already have a `Company` content type in your system, and you don't want to change its identifier.

-Configuration for Content Type names is placed under the `ibexa_corporate_account` key, like shown in `Ibexa\Bundle\CorporateAccount\DependencyInjection\Configuration`.
+Configuration for content type names is placed under the `ibexa_corporate_account` key, like shown in `Ibexa\Bundle\CorporateAccount\DependencyInjection\Configuration`.
-To change Content Type names, adjust corporate account configuration in the following way:
+To change content type names, adjust corporate account configuration in the following way:

 ```yaml
 ibexa_corporate_account: